1Tristan/VariantSync/README.md

     * -Djava.library.path=ABSOLUTE_PATH_TO_FOLDER\winglpk-4.5x\glpk-4.5x\w64 (or \w32 for a 32-bit operating system)

 ## First Steps
-1. create a FeatureIDE-Project named variantsyncFeatureInfo
+1. Create a FeatureIDE-Project named variantsyncFeatureInfo
-2. create a feature model for variantsyncFeatureInfo (this feature model describes the domain for the variants)
+2. Create a feature model for variantsyncFeatureInfo (this feature model describes the domain for the variants)
-3. create a feature configuration in variantsyncFeatureInfo for each variant - the configuration file needs to have the same name as the variant
+3. Create a feature configuration in variantsyncFeatureInfo for each variant - the configuration file needs to have the same name as the variant
-4. import the variants (if they are not already in the workspace)
+4. Import the variants (if they are not already in the workspace)
+5. Right-Click on each project that is a variant and choose VariantSyncTool -> Add VariantSync Support in the context menu Now, VariantSync is ready to support development of the variants.

 ## Workflow
-* See VariantSync/Workflow.pdf for an instruction how to use this tool.
+* See VariantSync/Workflow.pdf for an instruction how to use this tool to synchronize variants.

 ## Hints
-* do not use eclipse code formatting function (CTRL + SHIFT + F)
+* Do not use eclipse code formatting function (CTRL + SHIFT + F).

 ## Known Misbehavior
-* color for code-highlighting can only be changed if the active context is stopped
+* Color for code-highlighting can only be changed if the active context is stopped.
 * At program start: If a class is opened in the editor after starting VariantSync, then existing annotations and code-highlighting for this class will sometimes disappear.
 To avoid misbehavior, open any other file in the code editor and navigate back to the first file.
 Then, annotations and code-highlighting are displayed correctly.
 * After performing a synchronization, code in synchronized file is sometimes not correctly tagged.
 * Change history is saved after closing VariantSync, but changes are actually not loaded after program start.